Aninha6002/Aninha6002/README.md

 - 👋 Hi, I’m @Aninha6002
 - 🌱 I’m currently learning códigos do alura
-- 💞️ I’m looking to collaborate on ...
-- ⚡ Fun fact: gosto de ler

 <!---
 Aninha6002/Aninha6002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.